Sequential Attention-based Sampling for Histopathological Analysis: Appendix

-Whole Slide Images (WSIs) are typically giga-resolution, requiring substantial storage space.
+Whole Slide Images (WSIs) are typically acquired at gigapixel resolution.
 For laboratories or hospitals maintaining long-term archives, this poses a significant storage challenge.
-However, it is not necessary to store WSIs in raw image format.
-By storing them as extracted feature representations, a considerable reduction in storage requirements can be achieved.
+However, we propose that, for accurate tumor diagnosis, it is not necessary to store WSIs as raw images.
+By storing them as informative feature representations, a considerable reduction in storage requirements can be achieved.

 To quantify the data reduction achieved during WSI processing, we define the \textit{WSI compressibility factor} as the ratio between the original image size at full magnification and the size of the final feature representation used for classification.
-Let the raw image size be $W \times H \times 3$, representing the width, height, and RGB color channels.
+We define the raw image size as $W \times H \times 3$, representing the width, height, and RGB color channels, respectively.

-Models such as ACMIL, DTFD, and HAFED operate on high-resolution feature tensors $U \in \mathbb{R}^{N \times k \times d}$, where $N$ is the number of patches in low-resolution, $k$(16) the number of sub-patches in high-resolution per a patch in low-resolution, and $d$(384) the feature dimension.
-In contrast, SASHA begins with low-resolution features $Z \in \mathbb{R}^{N \times d}$ and iteratively refines them by zooming into diagnostically relevant patches.
+Models such as ACMIL, DTFD, and HAFED operate on high-resolution feature tensors $U \in \mathbb{R}^{N \times k \times d}$, where $N$ is the number of low-resolution patches, $k$ (16) is the number of sub-patches in high-resolution per low-resolution patch, and $d$ (384) is the feature dimension.
+In contrast, SASHA operates on an initial low-resolution feature set $Z \in \mathbb{R}^{N \times d}$ and iteratively refines it by zooming into diagnostically relevant patches.
 The final state representation $S_T \in \mathbb{R}^{N \times d}$ can be archived as a compact summary of the WSI, requiring approximately 16 times less storage compared to methods like ACMIL, DTFD, or HAFED, \cref{fig:figure_3}d.

 The compressibility factor $C$ is defined as: